nicolas-izquierdo/afl_cio_scoreboards/README.md

 ---

-This repository provides AFL-CIO legislative assessments of lawmaking in the U.S. House between 1980 and 2025.
+This repository provides AFL-CIO **legislative scoreboards** of lawmaking in the U.S. House between 1980 and 2025.
 In particular, it provides (1) data on the bills highlighted by the AFL-CIO upon which legislators were assessed as well as (2) R code to score U.S. legislators behavior in these bills.

 > **Status:** Current coverage includes the U.S. House (1980–2025).
 Extension to additional years and the Senate is ongoing.